A dynamical Shafarevich theorem for endomorphisms of $\mathbb{P}^N$: Reduction to bounds on the number of solutions to -unit equations

 \section{Reduction to bounds on the number of solutions to $S$-unit equations}

-This section is dedicated to proving the finiteness (up to $\text{PL}_{N+1}(\mathcal{O}_S)$-conjugacy) of the number of sets $X\subseteq\mathbb{P}^N(K)$ having good reduction outside $S$, with the number of such sets depending only on $|X|$ and $|S|$; see Corollary \ref{cor:Xgoodred}.
+In this section, we prove the finiteness (up to $\text{PL}_{N+1}(\mathcal{O}_S)$-conjugacy) of the number of sets $X\subset\mathbb{P}^N(K)$ having linear good reduction outside $S$, with the number of such sets depending only on $|X|$ and $|S|$; see Corollary \ref{cor:Xgoodred}.
 We will show that this comes down to the finiteness of the number of solutions to the classical $S$-unit equation.